The 7 Phases of Adrenal Fatigue

 The second phase is the resistance stage where the body adapts to prolonged stress.
 During this phase the body steals pregnenolone from cholesterol to make more cortisol.
 This phenomenon is called pregnenolone steal.

 Under normal circumstances the pregnenolone helps make sex hormones such as progesterone and testosterone.
 When pregnenolone steal takes place it leads to hormonal imbalances.
-Overtime this can cause very serious hormonal problems such as PMS, infertility, male menopause and polycystic ovary syndrome.
+Overtime this can cause very serious hormonal problems such as PMS, infertility, male menopause and polycystic ovary syndrome (PCOS).

 The third and final phase of adrenal fatigue is the exhaustion phase.
 This is when the adrenals are so exhausted they are unable to adapt to stress.
 All the necessary cofactors to produce cortisol are depleted and so cortisol levels drop.
 The progenenolone steal effect stops at this point but the body is unable to produce adequate energy and fatigue, accelerated aging and breakdown of the bodies protective barriers (skin, blood brain barrier and gut barrier) are the hallmarks of this particular physiological state.

-The adrenal salivery index is a test that measures the spectrum of adrenal health.
-This requires four saliva samples taken throughout the day.
+The DUTCH Complete Hormone panel is a test that measures the spectrum of adrenal health.
+This requires dried urine samples taken throughout the day.
 This measures the level of cortisol and DHEA throughout the day.
 In addition, I like to see estrogen, progesterone and testosterone levels which helps us shape out what is happening with the overall adrenal function.

 A healthy circadian rhythm will have an elevated cortisol level in the morning and low cortisol at night.
 When people have insomnia they often have elevated cortisol at night and then low cortisol in the morning leaving them groggy in the AM.
 Others have cortisol dysregulation that demonstrates itself with ups and downs throughout the day rather than a steady decline from morning to nightfall.